2019 Awards Applications Due March 15, 2019

 March 2018 marks the 50th anniversary of Lambda Alpha.
 The society was founded in March 1968 by Darrell Casteel, an anthropology student at Wichita State University.
 Please see the History and Archives web page for a brief summary of the society’s history.
-To celebrate Lambda Alpha’s 50th golden anniversary, several commemorative initiatives are being implemented in 2018.
+To celebrate Lambda Alpha’s 50th golden anniversary, several commemorative initiatives were implemented in 2018.

 More Scholarships and Grants in 2018

 The primary purpose of Lambda Alpha is to recognize and reward academic excellence among anthropology students.
-Consequently, an expanded number of scholarships and grants from four annually in previous years (ca. $10,000 total) to twenty-three awards have been distributed in 2018, totaling $30,000.
+Consequently, an expanded number of scholarships and grants from four annually in previous years (ca. $10,000 total) to twenty-three awards were distributed in 2018, totaling $30,000.
 Three undergraduate senior scholarships ($5,000 each), six graduate student research grants ($2,000 each), and $3,000 in student paper prizes (14 total prizes) were awarded in 2018.
-The application deadline for the scholarships and grants was March 15, 2018.
-Information about the 2018 scholarships and grants is available on the Awards page of this web site.

 Lambda Alpha Founder’s